CORE 01 | DECISION INSIGHT — Unraveling the Mechanisms of Customer Brand Selection

 Even if the degree of impact is considered using a statistical approach, it is difficult to take into account the heterogeneity of respondents, and the results tend to be weak as suggestions for specific actions.

-HOW IT WORKS CMM Consulting Process and Analysis Flow
+CMM Consulting Process and Analysis Flow

 From hypothesis design to simulation, data scientists and consultants will accompany you and guide you to success in sure steps.

-STEP 1: Strategy organization and hypothesis discussion
+Strategic planning and hypothesis discussion

 We clarify the target audience and segments and decide which demographic to approach.
 We analyze and design after sorting out your company's current marketing situation and issues, such as your competitors' market share and your company's loyalty status.

-STEP 2: Data collection and analysis
+Data acquisition and analysis

 We design surveys to structurally and numerically grasp the driver elements for increasing "switches" and "loyalty," collect asking data, and then perform analysis.

-STEP 3: Model construction and simulation
+Model building and simulation

 We convert complex consumer psychology into "numbers" and "structures" that can be used for decision-making and present them to you.